Create Excel Templates for Crosstab Reports

 2.Open and run any report, and then click the Crosstab button to configure a Crosstab Report.

-3.In the Crosstab configuration screen, check Use Excel Template.
-The associated dropdown is activated.
+3.In the Crosstab Configuration form, check Use Excel Template.
+The associated drop-down is activated.

-4.Click Add Template Publish-16, and a File Upload box will open.
+4.Click Add Template PRO_Publish-16, and a File Upload box will open.

 5.In the File section, browse to select the saved Excel template file.
 Add a title and other information, and select Next.*

-6.In the Crosstab configuration screen, click Go to run the report.
+6.In the Crosstab configuration form, click Go to run the report.
 The Crosstab Report produced in EQuIS Professional will not contain any evidence of the Excel template at this stage.

-7.Export the template to Excel by clicking the Excel icon.
+7.Export the report to Excel by clicking the Excel icon.

 8.Excel will automatically open and display the report within the template.